 The data set which includes history of courses students have taken in the past might contain students’ personal information such as names, dates of birth, student id, and age.
 The personal information will not be used in the analysis, or only used under informed consent.
 We are also concerned about echo chambers which can happen when popular courses that are taken by other students (such as introductory courses) are reinforced by the system, creating filter bubbles that impede students from exploring other courses that might be just as interesting and enjoyable.
 A way to solve this problem is to calculate the popularity score of courses (based on the number of students who have taken the course in the past, or the ratio of available seats/number in the waiting list), filter this list by the requirement and interest of student, and present this list in a random order.
 This will make sure that we present information to students without enforcing or endorsing a particular course (if the student tends to go with the first course on the list).

 What are the anticipated outcomes of your analysis & the project?
 How do you plan to evaluate the outcomes / claim success for the project? *

+Memory based approaches, matrix based approaches are what we practised in the course, some more sophisticated methods like network based approaches, machine learning approaches could also be used to build the course recommendation system.
+When we use collective filtering method, how to define user similarity.
+There are many different user representations to choose from.

 RMSE will be used to evaluate the recommender system.